 Ensure that travel, entertainment, and related expenses are incurred on a basis consistent with the mission of United Way of Greater Portland and not for personal gain or interests.

 Decline any gift, gratuity or favor in the performance of United Way of Greater Portland duties except for promotional items of nominal value, and any food, transportation, lodging or entertainment unless directly related to United Way of Greater Portland business.

 Refrain from influencing the selection of staff, consultants or vendors who are relatives or personal friends or affiliated with, employ, or employed by a person with whom they have a relationship that adversely affects the appearance of impartiality.

-Should not knowingly take any action, or make any statement, intended to influence the conduct of United Way of Greater Portland in such a way to confer any financial benefit on themselves, their immediate family members or any organization in which they or their immediate family members have a significant interest as stakeholders, directors or officers.
+Should not knowingly take any action, or make any statement, intended to influence the conduct of United Way of Greater Portland in such a way to confer any financial benefit on themselves, their relatives or personal friends or any organization in which they or their relatives or personal friends have a significant interest as stakeholders, directors or officers.

-Members of the Board shall annually file with the Senior Vice President & COO a disclosure of all known potential conflicts of interest.
+Members of the Board shall annually file with the President and CEO or designee a disclosure of all known potential conflicts of interest.

 Confidentiality is a hallmark of professionalism.
 We therefore:

-Ensure that all information, which is confidential, privileged or nonpublic, is not disclosed inappropriately.
+Ensure that all information that is confidential, privileged or nonpublic, is not disclosed inappropriately.

 Respect the privacy rights of all individuals in the performance of their United Way duties.

 As a charitable corporation, United Way of Greater Portland is prohibited from making contributions to any candidate for public office or to any political committee.
 We therefore: